 Then came the tedious part, sitting there every 5 minutes for 20-25 mins straight stirring and adding all the chicken broth to the risotto so it didn’t stick.
 Definitely a labor of love here ❤

-Next favorite part, stirring in the remainder of the sauteed veggies left over and the cheese 😍 I used both goat cheese and my favorite non-dairy parm, but I’d be cautious on how much goat cheese you add, as it will quickly mask the delicate flavors of the black garlic.
+Next favorite part, stirring in the remainder of the sauteed veggies leftover and the cheese 😍 I used both goat cheese and my favorite non-dairy parm, but I’d be cautious on how much goat cheese you add, as it will quickly masks the delicate flavors of the black garlic.

-Finally it was time to plate!
+Finally, it was time to plate!
 The chicken had come out of the oven and I meal prepped the rest with risotto into containers.
 The stuff I had for dinner was delicious!
-A little too much goat cheese in this first version but I will fix it when I write up the recipe for you all (see updates in the link above).
+I added a little too much goat cheese in this first version but I will fix it when I write up the recipe for you all (see updates in the link above).

 So what do you think Foodie Friends?
 Have I inspired you to go out and have your own adventures with black garlic?
 Shout out in the comments below, and as always, feel free to like, share, or leave suggestions on what ingredients I should check out next 🤗